 Shooting video on the steps on the East Front and on the West Front of the Capitol is prohibited.

-The House and Senate Gallery studios are open to accredited reporters and technicians, Members of Congress, congressional press secretaries, and gallery staff.
-Additional congressional staff may accompany their Members in the House and Senate Gallery Studios at the discretion of the Gallery staff if space allows.
+The Senate Gallery studio is open to accredited reporters and technicians, Members of Congress, congressional press secretaries, and Gallery staff.

 Gallery members may not list Gallery addresses or the main phone numbers of the Galleries on their business cards or stationery.
 Booth occupants must also have an office outside the Capitol.